Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-Teaching a Dog to Bark On Command
+The Steps to Training a Guard Dog to Bark on Command

-1. Have your dog stand/stay.
+- Have your dog stand/stay.
 Do not have your dog sit.

-2. Take his favorite toy and hold it out just in front of his nose, just out of reach.
+- Take his favorite toy and hold it out just in front of his nose, just out of reach.

-5. Try a different toy.
+- Try a different toy.
 Repeat the command and give him a special dog treat each time he performs.
 You need to give your dog the toy, of course.

 A willingness to fetch at an early age is an indication that a puppy will become a good service dog.
 A willingness to bark on command is a great quality to have in a personal protection dog.
-It is not a qualification your dog must have for the job, though, but if your dog does learn to bark on command the rest of your training will go easier.
+It is not a qualification your dog must have for the job, though, but if your dog does learn to bark on command, the rest of your training will go easier.

 - 3 Ways to Train a Dog Not to Bark

 If you have a new puppy and he is already starting to bark a lot, find out some other techniques that might help him with this problem.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.